VoronDesign/Voron-Documentation/hardware.md

 ![](./images/afterburner.jpg)

+## Mini Afterburner

+Mini Afterburner refers to the V0.1 toolhead with a built-in direct-drive extruder based on the Pocketwatch from the original V0.

 ## Clockwork

 Clockwork is the name given to the original extruder system for Afterburner.
 It is a repackaged BMG dual-gear extruder driven by a compact "pancake" NEMA17 motor.
 The Afterburner term is commonly used to refer to this extruder.

 ## Pocketwatch

 Pocketwatch is the Afterburner Clockwork repackaged for the smaller size needed by the V0 printer.
-It has been integrated into the default mini-Afterburner toolhead on the V0.1, but is also available as a [standalone extruder](https://github.com/VoronDesign/Pocket-Watch/) for Bowden setups.
+Pocketwatch is available as a [standalone extruder](https://github.com/VoronDesign/Pocket-Watch/) for Bowden setups.

 ## Galileo